The best horse grooming tools, including brushes and a curry comb, laid out in a stable next to a horse.

 Think of your grooming routine as a flexible framework, not a rigid set of rules.
 The perfect schedule depends on your horse’s living situation, activity level, and even the time of year.
 A horse living in a pasture 24/7 will have different needs than one stalled at night.
 The key is to establish a consistent rhythm that works for both of you.
 Having a well-stocked grooming tote with all your best-selling supplies ready to go makes it easy to stick to your routine, turning a daily chore into a relaxing ritual.
 This consistent care ensures your horse is always comfortable, healthy, and ready for your next ride.

-Your Daily Grooming Checklist
+What to Do in Your Daily Grooming Session

 Daily grooming is your first line of defense in horse care.
 This quick, hands-on session is essential for removing dirt and sweat that can cause skin problems and allows you to check for any new lumps, scrapes, or sore spots.
 Start with a curry comb in circular motions to loosen dirt and shed hair.
 Follow up with a dandy brush to flick away the debris, and finish with a soft body brush to bring out the shine.
 Most importantly, pick and inspect your horse’s hooves every single day.
 This simple step is critical for preventing common issues like thrush and spotting rocks or other objects that could cause lameness.

-Weekly Deep-Cleaning and Care
+Your Weekly Deep-Cleaning Checklist

 Set aside time once or twice a week for a more thorough grooming session.
 This is your opportunity to tackle tasks that don’t need to be done daily, like detangling the mane and tail with a good conditioner or brush.
 Depending on the weather and how dirty your horse is, this might also be a good time for a bath with a gentle horse shampoo.
 A weekly deep-clean is also the perfect time to inspect and clean your horse tack.
 Checking your saddle, bridle, and girth for wear and tear isn’t just about cleanliness—it’s a crucial safety check before you ride.